_edited.jpg)

 The Need.

 As has been the case in several of our school communities dedicated to providing an education for their children, the first step will often be the building of a kindergarten classroom.
 This is because the older children are able to make the long walks to the nearest primary schools located in other villages.
-As the local kindergartenchildren "age up" into higher grades they begin using the orignial kindergarten classrooms as their families want them nearby.
+As the local kindergarteners "age up" into higher grades they begin using the orignial kindergarten classrooms as their families want them nearby.
 This forces the new kindergarten students out of the existing classroom structure.

 Ongoing Support.